mandeep022/weather_app/README.md

            It will also show you the weather of next five days of that city.

 API:
-           I declare an API from OpenWeatherMap That shows the longitude and lagitude of the same city.
+           I declare an API from OpenWeatherMap that shows the longitude and latitude of the same city.

            As well as the location of that place with the country.